 At sixteen, Billy attended the Maryland Gifted and Talented Institute for High School Students.
 It was here when he first heard about Berklee School of Music.
 At seventeen he went to the Shenandoah Music Camp and heard one of Stanley Clarke's recordings featuring Tony Williams.
 After listening to one of Miles Davis’ recording that also featured Tony, Billy said he was mesmerized by this drummers style.
 He was overwhelmed with the sound and kept trying to learn this technique, but felt as if he didn't have enough hands.
 Billy learned that Tony Williams' teacher was Alan Dawson who had taught at Berklee at one time and was still teaching privately in the area.
 He had no doubt about what to do next.
 Move to Boston and attend Berklee College of Music.

 While attending Berklee and studying privately with Alan Dawson Billy absorbed everything he taught.
 Alan became his mentor and even a Father figure.
 Finally, Alan announced that he had taught him everything he could and it was time to go out in the world to perform.
 After a short tour with Walter Davis Jr, word spread and the calls began to come.
 Donald Byrd, Ahmad Jamal and Dianne Reeves were some of the first artists who hired Billy for their tours.
-From this exposure, Billy caught the attention of George Duke, Mike Mineari and Steps Ahead, Najee, Freddie Jackson, Bob James and the calls kept coming.
+From this exposure, Billy caught the attention of George Duke, Mike Mineari and Steps Ahead, Najee, Freddie Jackson, Michael Franks, Bob James and the calls kept coming.

 Although he has achieved notable success as a sideman in concert and on recordings, Billy's first love is creating and performing his own music.
 Influenced by the funk and fusion music of his youth, Billy began to write his own music and made his first recording, “While Ur Sleepin’”.
 Later he assembled some of his peers, Kenny Davis, Mike Sim and George Colligan to form BK Groove.
 They came together as seasoned musicians, reading each other like a favorite book, anticipating the next move perfectly, stepping out to solo at the perfect moment and keeping the groove going at all times.
 Their music is diverse, original and inspired.
 They began performing and developing a new energy of their own which led them back to the studio to record.
 Like Billy, they all had diverse backgrounds and the project became a summation of their collective musical experiences.
 His second album, Pot's & Pans is a jazz/funk/fusion project with a special nod to drummers.
 His third album Rhythm Dancer is a live project of BKGroove.
+His Trio debut, Descension Rising was Billy's fourth recording which featured Buster Williams, James Genus and Henry Hey.

 The drummer, educator and now author is sharing his experiences with his fans around the world.
 However he always says nothing is greater than sharing each and every moment of his history as well as knowledge with his students at Berklee.
 Billy says “no doubt besides my family my students are my greatest inspiration.”